open-cloud/open-cloud.github.io.old/2_developer.md

 guide discusses in Section [Data Modeling Conventions](#model-conventions).

-The second task involves extending the XOS Observer, which is responsible for enacting the state recorded in the XOS data model (i.e., configuring and controlling the underlying service by invoking operations on its controller).
-All changes made to the data model -- including the addition of new objects, updates to existing objects, and the deletion of objects -- are intercepted by the Observer.
-The Observer is an event-driven program written in Python.
-Every time the Data Model changes, the Observer receives a notification, upon which it queries the Data Model to retrieve the set of updated objects.
+The second task involves extending the XOS Synchronizer, which is responsible for enacting the state recorded in the XOS data model (i.e., configuring and controlling the underlying service by invoking operations on its controller).
+All changes made to the data model -- including the addition of new objects, updates to existing objects, and the deletion of objects -- are intercepted by the Synchronizer.
+The Synchronizer is an event-driven program written in Python.
+Every time the Data Model changes, the Synchronizer receives a notification, upon which it queries the Data Model to retrieve the set of updated objects.

-Although we have been describing the Observer as a monolithic entity, it is actually a modular system, consisting of an Observer Framework and a set of Observer Instances.
-Each Observer Instance is associated with some subset of the Data Model, and acts upon some subset of the imported service controllers.
-For example, there is an Observer Instance that activates User, Slice, Instances, and Network objects by calling OpenStack controllers (Nova, Neutron, KeyStone); another that activates CDN-related objects by calling the HyperCache controller;
+Although we have been describing the Synchronizer as a monolithic entity, it is actually a modular system, consisting of an Synchronizer Framework and a set of Synchronizer Instances.
+Each Synchronizer Instance is associated with some subset of the Data Model, and acts upon some subset of the imported service controllers.
+For example, there is an Synchronizer Instance that activates User, Slice, Instances, and Network objects by calling OpenStack controllers (Nova, Neutron, KeyStone); another that activates CDN-related objects by calling the HyperCache controller;
 yet another that activate file system volumes by calling the Syndicate controller; and so on.
-In general, any service-related objects in the data model that need to interact with a low level platform must include a service-specific Observer Instance.
+In general, any service-related objects in the data model that need to interact with a low level platform must include a service-specific Synchronizer Instance.

 The XOS Data Model consists of the set of configuration values that need to be set for the system to be operational.
 This configuration is